privacyint/website-guides/guide-steps/chrome-decentraleyes.md

 # Title  #
-Install a CDN-emulator on Chrome (and derivates) - Decentraleyes
+Install a CDN-emulator on Chrome (and derivatives) - Decentraleyes

 # Summary #